konekoya/Bible/README.md

 - if needed, loading graphic
 - fix classlist error when exit the black screen mode
 - Google font fallback
-- rewrite the code with OOP method
+- refactorying the code with OOP method
-- rewrite the core
+- rewrite the JS core
+- music option?
+- different theme?